Jestzer/Force.Halo.Checkpoints/README.md

 - Doesn't support Halo Wars nor Halo Spartan Assault/Strike since I don't believe any of those games have checkpoints.
 - The Enter and Print Screen buttons cannot be used as hotkeys.
 I don't intend to add them (except maybe the Enter key, if people really want it.)
 - If the hotkeys don't seem to be working, try clicking the checkpoint button.
 There's a chance you have Halo running as an admin, but not the program to force the checkpoint.

+  For folks looking at the source code, the WPF folder is the original, Windows version of this program.
+I have made a version that also technically works on Linux, but it's a bodge, and haven't had a desire to polish it.
+It uses the Avalonia framework.

+  By the way, if you just want the console command to force a checkpoint in Halo: Custom Edition, it's "game_save_totally_unsafe".
+You need to enable devmode to use this, or else you'll get an error stating that the command cannot be executed at this time.